Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Well, okay.
 Why not just say it’s a hut filled with bitings?
 I mean, I know that’s not completely right, but…gotta start somewhere."

 "I…suppose that’s serviceable."
 Daniel sighed.
-"Trail markings can tell you things like...this way back to the village, yes?
+"Trail markings can tell you things like... this way back to the village, yes?
 Or other things.
 And you don’t need to meet the man who put the mark there.
 He could be dead, but the trail-marking will still tell you the way home."

 Vemik nodded, so Daniel forged ahead.
-"We make trail-markings that mean...actual words.
+"We make trail-markings that mean... actual words.
 And words are thoughts.
 So we put these word-marks together in a big hut to keep them safe and so people can go there and see them, and learn the thoughts of other people."

 "The important bit," Daar added, "Is that you can keep the [books] safe for a *long* time.
 Long enough you could [write] about a flower, and your children’s children’s children’s children’s children could one day [read] it, and know what you were thinking."